 The spectacular multi-coloured rock layers exposed here at Brook Point are from the Crown Hill Formation.
-These rocks are Ediacaran in age, but do not contain the Ediacaran fossils you can observe on the other side of the peninsula.
-These coastal cliffs are a classic example of a sedimentary rock.
-Sedimentary rocks are one of three main rock types, and can form from particles of sediment of all different types.
+These rocks are Ediacaran in age but do not contain the Ediacaran fossils you can observe on the other side of the peninsula.
+These coastal cliffs are a classic example of sedimentary rock.
+Sedimentary rocks are one of three main rock types and can form from particles of sediment of all different types.
 Layers of sediment build and build, eventually getting buried under the newer layers.
 Over time, these multiple layers are squished and cemented together to form rock.
 In this case, a range of sand, silt, and mud was eroded by rivers from an ancient volcanic mountain range.
 The brilliant red colour of the rocks is due to the rusting or oxidation of fine, iron-rich grains when exposed to the ancient atmosphere or oxidized sea.
 Other colour variations are due to volcanic ash and chemical changes from ancient fluids percolating through the sediment.

 Decoding the rocks: A closer look reveals these sediments were later deposited in an ancient environment that had alternating wet and dry conditions.
 Desiccation (mud) cracks show that muddy sediments shrink, dry out and sometimes crack when a water-rich mud dries out in the air.

 Exit Route 235 at King’s Cove and follow the signage to the Lighthouse Trail.
 Park at the Roman Catholic church.
 (Vista at church)

 From the Lighthouse keep on the main trail.
 Do not take the short route.
 Exit the trail at the Brook Point sign and descent to the bedding plane.

 The Lighthouse Trail is maintained by our partner, Hike Discovery Inc.

 |Hiking Level||Easy – Moderate|